MattGertz/RotatableDie/README.md

 - **Customizable Appearance**: Choose from a wide variety of colors for your dice

+- **Wireframe Mode**: Toggle between solid and wireframe rendering:
+  - Clearly visualize the geometric structure of each die
+  - See through complex shapes to understand their topology
+  - Maintain full rotation functionality in both modes
+  - Special 4D wireframe rendering for the tesseract with depth-based transparency

 - **Realistic Rendering**: Dice include:
   - Properly positioned numbers
   - Orientation indicators (underlines) for 6 and 9 on d10, d12 and d20